 Rooftop bars – the best views!
 Heads up: drinks will be super expensive, because, well, New York.
 Here are my favorites I frequent:

-• Le Bain (Dress nicely, because it’s hard to get in..
-There’s a floor for the indoor pool, a floor for the live DJ, and a floor for the rooftop views & fresh crepes.
-Also this is where Solange punched Jay Z in the elevator with Beyonce.
-‘Nuff said)
+- Le Bain (Dress nicely, because it’s hard to get in..
+There’s a floor for the indoor pool, a floor for the live DJ, and a floor for the rooftop views & fresh crepes)

 Brooklyn Bridge – go on, walk across it!
 And go to Juliana’s Pizza on the Brooklyn side of the bridge.

-World Trade Center Observatory – must purchase tickets online in advance.
-Takes you over a hundred floors up, can see all of Manhattan & Brooklyn and learn some history while you’re at it.
-Important tribute to the 9/11 attacks.
-Absolutely breathtaking.
+World Trade Center Observatory – purchase tickets online in advance.
+Takes you over a hundred floors up to see all of Manhattan & Brooklyn and learn some important history while you’re at it.
+Meaningful tribute to the 9/11 attacks with beautiful views to accompany it, giving a sense of hope amongst the tragedy.

 Roosevelt Island – if you have time, go here!
 It’s NY’s best kept secret.
 Take a cable car high above ground and over to the island.
-It has an amazing ice cream shop, a park where there is outdoor yoga, incredible views of NYC skyline, and overall peace of mind outside the bustling city.
-Great for picnics/general exploration.
+It has food options, a park with outdoor yoga classes, incredible views of NYC skyline, and overall peace of mind outside the bustling city.
+Great for picnics/exploration.

 Times Square – Self explanatory.